 Let’s understand the model by dividing it into the various steps of the Kubler-Ross Model:

 Step 1 – This is the stage at which the new employee may be in a position of shock.
-This stage demands communication so that employee can have full knowledge and can have their questions answered.
+This stage demands communication so that employees can have full knowledge and can have their questions answered.
 Employers must make it a point to avoid overwhelming the employees with a lot of information in one go and give it slowly and gradually.

 Step 2 – The new employee is now in a comfort zone for so long and knowing that they need to learn, change and adapt may make them angry.
 This stage has to be managed very sensibly by managements and organizations because some employees tend to vent their anger a little too harshly.
 This could create chaos and to avoid it, careful planning must be done in advance.
 Clear communication and support should still be the focus for organizations at this level as well.